BenSlabbert/user-task-manager/README.md

 When a task is created it has an initial state of `PENDING`.

-Every minute the job `UpdateTaskJob` updates all tasks marked as `Pending` to `DONE` where the current time is greater than the tasks' `date_time` field.
+Every minute the job `UpdateTaskJob` updates all tasks marked as `Pending` to `DONE` where the current time is greater and equal to the tasks' `date_time` field.

 ## Requirements